DevThant/react-hangman/hope.md

   if (!currentIds.value.includes(includeXmiId)) addSelected(includeXmiId);
 };

-const deleteValue = (propValue: PropertyValue): void => {
+// Updated deleteValue to detach the item from the track const deleteValue = (propValue: PropertyValue): void => {
   const excludeXmiId = extractXmiId(propValue.object.reference);
-  // Call the infrastructureStore method to remove the track item association infrastructureStore.removeTrackItemAssociation(excludeXmiId);
+  // Call the infrastructureStore method to detach the track item from the track infrastructureStore.detachTrackItemFromTrack(excludeXmiId);
   deleteSelected(excludeXmiId);
 };